November 22, 2024

 Indicators of Underwatering

-- Dry Potting Medium: The medium feels dry to the touch even deep within the pot.
+• Dry Potting Medium: The potting medium is dry even deep into the pot.

 Addressing Underwatering

-- Consistent Watering: Have a regular watering routine and make sure the potting medium remains slightly moist but not soggy.
+• Consistent Watering: Keeping to a schedule that lets you water regularly will make sure the potting medium stays slightly moist but doesn’t get soggy.

 Effects of Light Imbalance

-- Too Much Light: Direct sunlight can scorch the plant causing yellow or brown patches on leaves and stems.
+• Too Much Light: Direct light can burn your orchid and cause yellow or brown patches on the leaves and stem.

 Optimizing Light Conditions